 Here's a rough guide based on playing frequency:

-• Regular (3–5x/week): You'll want 4–6 paddle capacity, dedicated shoe pocket, room for a change of clothes, and multiple accessory pockets.
-30–35L is the sweet spot.
+• Regular (3 to 5x/week): You'll want 4 to 6 paddle capacity, a dedicated shoe pocket, room for a change of clothes, and multiple accessory pockets.
+30 to 35L is the sweet spot.

-• Tournament/travel: 6+ paddle capacity, room for a full day's worth of gear including food and extra clothes.
-35L+ or consider a duffel as a secondary bag.
+• Tournament/travel: 6-plus paddle capacity, room for a full day's worth of gear including food and extra clothes.
+35L and up, or consider a duffel as a secondary bag.

 Your paddle gets all the attention.
 Your bag does all the work.
 Choose accordingly.